 How To Select The Right RFID Reader Terminal

-While optical security features can be authenticated both by manual inspection and digital imaging, to verify (and read) RFID chips, a digital device is needed.
-However, in the case of international travel documents, this device must be capable of OCR (Optical Character Recognition) as well in order to perform the access control functions explained above.
+While optical security features can be authenticated both by manual inspection and digital imaging, to verify (and read) RFID chips, a digital device is needed, such as a boarding pass scanner or a specialized passport reader, such as Osmond.
+However, in the case of international travel documents, this device must be capable of OCR (Optical Character Recognition) as well to perform the access control functions explained above.

 These devices, called passport readers or ID scanners, should comply with the latest RFID technology.